-Motorcycle accidents result in a higher rate of severe and catastrophic injuries than wrecks that involve only passenger vehicles, and motorcyclists are significantly more likely to be killed in a traffic collision than passenger-vehicle occupants—even if the motorcyclist is wearing a helmet.
+Motorcycle accidents result in a higher rate of severe and catastrophic injuries than wrecks that involve only passenger vehicles.
+And motorcyclists are more likely to be killed in a traffic collision even if the motorcyclist is wearing a helmet.

 While motorcyclists face greater physical risks than other motorists, bikers also have the same general entitlements as other drivers, including the right to pursue legal action if they are hurt in an accident caused by another’s negligence.

 Yet motorcyclists face an uphill battle when recovering damages as insurance companies unfairly limit compensation to protect their bottom line.

 The motorcycle accident lawyers at Hagelgans & Veronis understand the unique challenges faced by bikers, and our motorcycle accident law firm is proud to help injured motorcyclists from Lancaster, York and throughout central Pennsylvania seek the financial security they need.

 If you were hurt or a loved one was killed in a motorcycle accident caused by a careless driver, please call 877-454-8529 for your free consultation.

 Common Motorcycle Accidents Injuries

 With the low profile of most motorcycles and the general lack of physical protections for riders, it’s no surprise that motorcycle accidents result in a high rate of severe and catastrophic injuries.
 Injured motorcycle riders often require costly emergency medical treatment, and many need long-term care.